 Scrap steel is melted in an electric arc furnace (EAF) which uses a combination of electrical energy and chemical energy in the form of carbon and oxygen injections into the steel.
 When the scrap has melted and reached approximately 3,000°F, the molten steel is poured (tapped) into a vessel called a ladle.
 During tapping, the majority of the alloys and fluxes are added to the steel to serve as deoxidizers and strengthening agents.
 The ladle is transported to the ladle metallurgical station, where the steel chemistry is refined to meet the chemical specifications.

 The ladle is then transported to a continuous caster where the steel is solidified into a solid, basic shape called a billet.
-In the minimill process, billets are then reheated and transferred into the rolling mill for processing.
-In the micromill process, the caster produces one continuous strand that is run directly into the rolling mill for processing.
-There is minimal reheating from an induction furnace unlike the minimill process where billets are reheated in a gas furnace from ambient temperature.
-In the rolling mill, billets are rolled into the final shape and emerge onto a cooling bed.
-The mill markings for source mill, material grade, and specification are rolled into the rebar products on the final finishing stand.
+In the minimill process, billets are then reheated and transferred into the rolling mill where they are rolled into the final shape and emerge onto a cooling bed.

-The micromill and minimill technology is the cleanest and most energy efficient steelmaking process available today.
-By using recycled scrap as raw material rather than virgin natural resources, CMC is reducing the need for mining of natural resources and reducing CO2 emissions by 58%.
+The minimill technology is the cleanest and most energy efficient steelmaking process available today.
+By using recycled scrap as raw material rather than virgin natural resources, CMC is reducing the need for mining of natural resources and reducing CO_2 emissions by 58%.
 For every ton of steel produced, CMC conserves 2,500 pounds of iron ore, 1,400 pounds of coal, and 120 pounds of limestone.